dmahajan980/mercor-challenge/README.md

   - Throws error if:
     - `p` is not within the range of [0, 1].
     - `days` is negative.
-  - Time: O(days × capacity) - capacity refers to referral capacity per user (defaults to 10)
+  - Time Complexity: O(days * capacity) - capacity refers to referral capacity per user (defaults to 10)
-  - Space: O(capacity)
+  - Space Complexity: O(capacity)

 - **`daysToTarget(p: number, targetTotal: number): number`**
   - Returns the minimum number of days required for the cumulative expected referrals to meet or exceed